LaurentRDC/dissertation/content/snse.md

 The overall Bragg peak profiles were modified in one important way: a photoinduced amplitude change was measured, attributable to the transient Debye-Waller effect.
 All in-plane reflections show the same transient Debye-Waller dynamics: a biexponential decay with time constants \SI{400 \pm 100}{\femto\second} and \SI{4 \pm 1}{\pico\second}.
 A differential time-series combining a few reflections is shown in @fig:snse-dwaller.

 The two time-constants indicate that two physical processes follow photoexcitation.
-Recall from (TODO: find equation) that the Debye-Waller factor reports on the average mean-square-displacement of atoms $\langle |\vec{u}|^2 \rangle$.
+Recall from @eq:scattering-debye-waller that the Debye-Waller factor reports on the average mean-square-displacement of atoms $\langle |\vec{u}|^2 \rangle$.
 This increase in mean-square-displacement should be reflected in the diffuse intensity across the Brillouin zone.

 ### Large-wavevector phonons